The full form of CCTV is closed circuit television. But what does ”closed circuit” mean?

-Video clips recorded in the DVRs/NVRs or SD cards can be replayed anytime in your mobile phones, computers or TV monitors, even if you are far away.
+Video clips recorded in the DVRs/NVRs or SD cards can be replayed anytime in your mobile phone, computer or TV monitor, even you are far away.

 For example, in terms of signal transmission mediums, CCTV surveillance cameras can be divided into:

-Unlike analog systems, evolving IP security cameras have become the mainstream in security industry by sharp and crystal images, easy remote access, flexible installation and affordable prices, which offers you superior protection, convenience and peace of mind.
+Unlike analog systems, IP security cameras have become the mainstream in the security industry by much clearer images, easy remote access, flexible installation and affordable prices, offering you superior protection, convenience and peace of mind.

-And you can use PoE security cameras or WiFi security cameras in areas with WiFi or Internet like your driveways, gateways or storefronts.
+And you can use PoE security cameras or WiFi security cameras in areas with access to home WiFi Internet like your driveways, gateways or storefronts.

 CCTV cameras, the abbreviation of closed-circuit television cameras, are applied in wide range for different purposes.

 The primary use of a closed-circuit television camera (the CCTV camera of full form) is warning and deterring burglars, thieves and other criminals.

 For example, Reolink Argus 2 has a PIR motion detector and a built-in siren alarm.
 When detecting invaders' movements, it can trigger siren sounds that are effective deterrents for the crime.